geekrelief/gdnim/README.md

 gdnim is a testbed for experimental features for [godot-nim] projects that implements hot reloading of dlls as well as features for ease of development.

-**WARNING** gdnim is not battle tested / production ready.
-Use [godot-nim] if you need something stable.

 *NOTE* A new macro `gdnim` was added to replace `gdobj` for defining classes.
 See the `gdobj` branch for the old samples.

 - [Gdnim](#gdnim)